Webhooks are a great tool to integrate smart devices and web services with each other. In this article, you will learn the following:

 Get your outgoing hook.
 Create an account on IFTTT, search 'Webhooks' and connect.
-Then, tap at the top right corner to enter the Webhooks' settings, copy the following URL: https://maker.ifttt.com/trigger/use/yourkey
+Then, tap on the 'Settings' icon at the top right corner to enter the Webhooks' settings, and copy your webhook URL: https://maker.ifttt.com/trigger/use/yourkey

 Create the IFTTT's applet.
 On IFTTT, create the applet "If Webhooks receive a web request, then send me an SMS":